Coconut: Harvesting

-The two most common harvesting methods are the climbing method and the pole method.
-Climbing is the most widespread, but it is also more dangerous and requires skilled workers.
-Manually climbing trees is traditional in most countries and requires a specific posture that exerts pressure on the trunk with the feet.
-Climbers employed on coconut plantations often develop musculoskeletal disorders and risk severe injury or death from falling.
+The two most common harvesting methods are by climbing and by using poles.

+Climbing is the more widespread, but it is more dangerous and requires skilled workers.
+Manually climbing trees is traditional in most countries and requires a posture that exerts pressure on the trunk with the feet.
+Climbers employed on coconut plantations often develop musculoskeletal disorders and risk injury or death from falling.
+For safety, coconut climbers in the Philippines and Guam use a bolo knife tied with a rope to the waist to cut grooves at regular intervals on the coconut trunks.
+This makes the trunk of the tree more like a ladder, though it reduces the value of timber recovered from the trees and can admit infection.
+Other methods to make climbing easier include using a system of pulleys and ropes; using pieces of vine, rope, or cloth tied to both hands or feet; using spikes attached to the feet or legs; or attaching coconut husks to the trunk with ropes.